TEAMMATES/teammates/devdocs/process.md

    ```
    git pull upstream
    ```
-4. Change the issue status to `s.Ongoing`
+4. Change the issue status to `s.Ongoing`.
+If you don't have permissions to change labels, add comment to say you are starting the issue. e.g. `starting issue`

 5. Start a new branch named `Issue{IssueNumber}`.
    If you are already working in a branch, remember to switch to the `master`